 Speaking of basements, craft beer making has often been an activity run from the home.
 Many craft breweries that started off small have now developed into full-fledged national brands.
 Boston Beer, Lagunitas Brewing Company, and Stone Brewing Company have all opened a second brewery.

 Opening your own brewery is easier today than it was in the past.
 There’s not an entire support structure that makes the lives of wannabe beer makers a heck of a lot easier than it was in the past.
 You can now get help with beer labels, finance, and distribution in a way that simply wasn’t there in the past.
 In effect, we’ve seen home beer making go the same way as the home ecommerce business.
-In 2016, all the tools you need are fully fleshed out and relatively inexpensive to access.
+In 2016, all the tools you need – including a customized fermentation chamber for home brewing – are fully fleshed out and relatively inexpensive to access.

 Weeknight Meal Plan Business.